 How to make a factory tour

 In my opinion, factory tours are hands down the best way to create trust between you and your customers.
-Let's think it for a second: there are already millions of factories in the world...the fact that your customers have decided to buy from you it's a huge achievement on its own.
-They have choosen you instead of all your competitors, so congratulations!
-Now it's your turn to impress them, and a good way of doing so it's by inviting them to your factory.
+Let’s think it for a second: there are already millions of factories in the world…the fact that your customers have decided to buy from you it’s a huge achievement on its own.
+They have chosen you instead of all your competitors, so congratulations!
+Now it’s your turn to impress them, and a good way of doing so is by inviting them to your factory.

 Planning the visit ahead